Valentine McGillycuddy: Other government appointments

 After leaving Pine Ridge, McGillycuddy settled in Rapid City, South Dakota.
 He would later serve as president of Lakota Bank and as Dean of the South Dakota School of Mines and Technology.
 He also was appointed as South Dakota's first State Surgeon General.
 While living in Rapid City, he built a mansion in 1888, which is still standing.

 In 1890 McGillycuddy was elected as a delegate to the South Dakota State Constitutional Convention.
 Continuing his activism in politics, he was elected mayor of Rapid City in 1897.
 His wife, Fanny, died that same year.

 Later life

 After Fanny died, the widower McGillycuddy moved to San Francisco, California.
 There he met Julia Blanchard, who as a girl had asked Fanny if she could marry the doctor after her death.
 A daughter, also named Valentine, was born to Julia.
 He served as a medical inspector for an insurance agency until retiring in 1912.

-But McGillycuddy enlisted in World War I. He was sent to Alaska and other western states to treat patients with influenza during the pandemic of 1918–1919.
+McGillycuddy came out of retirement to enlist in World War I. He was sent to Alaska and other western states to treat patients with influenza during the pandemic of 1918–1919.

 McGillycuddy died in Berkeley, California, in 1939.
 He was cremated, and his ashes were entombed at the top of Black Elk Peak.
 A plaque was installed that reads: "Valentine T. McGillycuddy, ′Wasicu Wakan′, 1849–1939″ (In Lakota, Wasicu Wakan means ″Holy White Man″).